Sutolix/Redux/README.md

 - React JS
 - Redux
 - Redux-saga
-- Criação de API fake em ambiente de desenvolvimento para consumo na aplicação
+- Creation of fake API in development environment for consumption in the application

 #### Commands executed during creation